noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 # Computational Design in Nature
 ## Botanical World: Pinecones
 Pinecones are an example of a consistent pattern that can be found in nature.
-They are formed by conifers, trees that prroduce cone structures surrounding the seeds.
+They are formed by conifers, trees that produce cone structures surrounding the seeds.
 The common pinecone is an example of this with an overall ellipsoid or egg shape that eventually spreads open upon maturation during the warmer seasons.
 The opened form of the pinecone allows the protected seeds to be released and germinate.
 <figure class="align-center">
   <a href="https://botanicalgarden.berkeley.edu/glad-you-asked/cones">
   <img src="https://botanicalgarden.berkeley.edu/wp-content/uploads/2020/04/Cone-variety.jpeg"></a>